Jeff Gerstmann: The Jeff Gerstmann Show (2022–present)

 Gerstmann announced his departure from Giant Bomb on June 6, 2022.
 The following day, Gerstmann announced a new solo podcast, The Jeff Gerstmann Show, funded via Patreon.
 Gerstmann elaborated on the podcast's first episode that the decision to leave Giant Bomb was a result of feeling overly stressed and creatively stifled by the increasing bureaucracy and time spent on business and management while working under a corporation, coupled with a desire to spend more time focusing on the actual production of content and the discussion of games and the industry.
 Gerstmann elaborated further in an October 2022 episode of the podcast, stating that he "got fired three weeks before [he] was going to quit"; while uncertain as to the exact circumstances surrounding his dismissal, he noted that he had become disillusioned at that time, as it had become clear that his goals for the website would not be possible under Red Ventures, their parent company at the time.

 Other appearances

 In 1997, Gerstmann was interviewed on Electric Playground after winning an NFL Blitz tournament.

 Gerstmann was a regular guest on Bonus Round, which was a panel topic discussion show on the video game industry presented by Geoff Keighley on GameTrailers.

 Personal life

 Gerstmann became engaged in the summer of 2015.
 He announced that he became married on February 16, 2016, on the Giant Bombcast.
 On July 22, 2019, Gerstmann announced the birth of his first child.
-In May 2021, he announced his wife's second pregnancy, with the child due in September.
+In May 2021, he announced that he and his wife's second child was due in September.